By Riley Tompkins on June 10th, 2020

 What Is Programmatic Optimization?

-Optimization is the process of improving a programmatic ad campaign’s performance in real time based on data.
+Programmatic optimization is the process of improving a programmatic ad campaign’s performance in real time based on data.
 It’s what makes programmatic advertising the most efficient use of your digital ad budget.

 Even if you have never run a programmatic campaign before, you can and should start by leveraging data gathered from previous campaigns or on-site analytics platforms, such as Google Analytics.
 This part of the optimization process, which can be completed prior to launching the campaign itself, is called pre-optimization.
 Pre-optimizing will give your campaign a better start out of the gate, as you won’t have to wait to make a number of obvious changes.
 Once you’ve launched, the optimization process will build on the work done during pre-optimization.